Green home: United States

-Various types of certifications certify a home as a green home.
-The U.S. Green Building Council is an example of an organization that gives out green home certifications.
-Its certification is titled as Leadership in Energy and Environmental Design.
+LEED: The U.S. Green Building Council has a green certification titled Leadership in Energy and Environmental Design.
 The factors that it considers include "the site location, use of energy and water, incorporation of healthier building and insulation materials, recycling, use of renewable energy, and protection of natural resources".
+LEED offers a specific certification track for residential buildings, known as LEED for Homes.
+This program assesses the environmental performance of single-family homes, multifamily buildings, and mixed-use developments, considering factors such as location, water efficiency, materials selection, and indoor air quality.

-The US National Association of Home Builders independently created its Model Green Home Building Guidelines as a type of certification, along with programs for utilities.
+Model Green Home Building Guidelines: The US National Association of Home Builders independently created its Model Green Home Building Guidelines as a type of certification, along with programs for utilities.